-- Standing up and becoming restless when previously laying down
+Standing up and becoming restless when previously lying down

 Potty Training Puppies

 Puppies have limited bladder control.
 Just like a newborn child, they can’t hold it for long.
 Accept that there will be accidents while your puppy learns.
-When accidents happen, clean them up with non-toxic cleaners to eliminate the smell and to disinfect the area.
+When accidents happen, clean them up with non-toxic cleaners to eliminate the smell and disinfect the area.
 My favorite commercial cleaner is from Seventh Generation (multi-surface spray cleaner).
-It is free of harsh chemicals and cleans well without harming you or your pets.
-Personally, I clean all messes with a white vinegar solution.
-I mix 1 part white vinegar, 3 parts water, 1 dropper of organic tea tree essential oil, 2 droppers of organic lemon essential oil in a 16 fl oz spray bottle.
+It’s free of harsh chemicals and cleans well without harming you or your pets.

-The key in housetraining a puppy is a structured approach.
-For the first six to eight weeks of its life with you, keep your puppy on a leash or in a crate inside the home at all times except for limited use of exercise pens.
-That way your puppy has no ability to soil at random.
-Housetraining should start when your puppy is eight weeks old and continue at least until week twelve.
+The key to housetraining a puppy is structure.
+For the first two to three months of its life, keep your puppy on a leash or in a crate at all times except for the limited use of exercise pens.
+That way, your puppy cannot soil randomly.
+Housetraining should start the moment your puppy comes home and continue for at least four weeks.

-Keep an eye on your puppy while it is on a leash.
-The leash should not be longer than six feet so you can see your puppy at all times.
+Keep an eye on your puppy while on a leash.
+The leash should not be more than six feet long, so you can always keep an eye on your puppy.
 This also helps spot signs when it’s time for a bathroom break.
-When you can’t keep an eye on your puppy it should go back into its crate.
+It should go back into its crate when you can’t watch your puppy.

-The crate should be big enough for your puppy to stand up, turn around and comfortably lay down.
+The crate should be big enough for your puppy to stand up, turn around and comfortably lie down.
 It should not be larger.
-By nature, dogs won’t soil where they eat and sleep so the crate is the place to feed your puppy and keep it at night.
-You can move the crate to the bedroom or use multiple crates but your puppy should be in a crate at night for its first two to three months in your home.
+By nature, dogs won’t soil where they eat and sleep, so the crate is the place to feed your puppy and keep it at night.
+You can move the crate to the bedroom or use multiple crates, but your puppy should be in a crate at night for its first two to three months in your home.

 In the beginning, take your puppy outside on a leash to pee and poop every one to two hours.
-It should be taken from the crate straight outside to a designated spot for elimination.
+It should be taken straight from the crate outside to a designated elimination spot.
 Say something like, “go potty.”
-This will help it to learn that this command means to go outside to pee and poop.
+This will help it learn that this command means to go outside to pee and poop.

-Nighttime potty break intervals can be four to five hours.
-But in the beginning, getting up at night is the only way to avoid accidents.
-Don’t just tie the leash up somewhere.
+Night-time potty break intervals can be four to five hours.
+But initially, getting up at night is the only way to avoid accidents.
 Stay with your puppy during the elimination time.

-When you take your puppy outside during the day to eliminate in the designated area—and it’s successful, reward it with affection, food, or toy play.
-Your puppy needs to learn that going in the right spot is a great thing.
+When you take your puppy outside during the day to eliminate in the designated area—and it’s successful, reward it with petting and, possibly, play or food.
+Your puppy needs to learn that going in the right spot is appreciated.
 However, there is no point in reprimanding a puppy for an in-home accident.
 If there is an accident, accept it’s your fault, not your puppies.
 At night time, potty breaks should be “strictly business.”
-You clip the leash on, say “go potty,” take it outside, it goes, and you bring it back in and straight back into its crate and back to bed.
+You clip the leash on, say, “go potty,” and take it outside.
+Once it finishes, you bring it back into its crate and return to bed.

 Potty Training Adult Dogs

-House training an adult dog is similar to that with puppies but an adult has better bladder control and so the housebreaking process focuses more on establishing rules and a routine.
+House training an adult dog is similar to puppies, but an adult has better bladder control, so the housebreaking process focuses more on establishing rules and a routine.

-The principle of control remains the same as with puppies, including using leashes and crates to establish a routine.
+The principle of control remains the same as with puppies, including using leashes and crates to establish order.

-For the first week take your dog outside every two hours during the daytime and give it five minutes to eliminate at a designated area.
-Keep your dog on a leash the entire time and stay with it.
+For the first week, take your dog outside every two hours during the daytime and give it five minutes to eliminate at a designated area.
+Please keep your dog on a leash the entire time and stay with it.
 Say “go potty” every time you take it out.
-After five minutes take your dog back inside, whether it eliminated or not.
-When you can’t keep an eye on your dog inside, it goes into a crate.
-At night you can sleep through and just take your dog out once before you go to bed and then again first thing in the morning.
+After five minutes, take your dog back inside, whether or it eliminated.
+It goes into a crate when you can’t keep an eye on your dog inside.
+At night you can sleep through and take your dog out once before you go to bed and then again first thing in the morning.

 If the two-hour rhythm works well, switch to a three to four-hour rhythm for another week or so and then switch to a flexible schedule suiting you.